mbilaljunaid/nexusai-erp/ARCHITECTURE.md

-# NexusAI ERP Architecture
+# NexusAIFirst ERP Architecture

-This document describes the system architecture of NexusAI ERP.
+This document describes the system architecture of NexusAIFirst ERP.

 ## System Overview

-NexusAI ERP is built with a modern, layered architecture designed for enterprise-grade performance, scalability, and maintainability.
+NexusAIFirst ERP is built with a modern, layered architecture designed for enterprise-grade performance, scalability, and maintainability.

 ---